Larry Brown, MD

 Work: +1 401-444-8539

-Larry Brown's current research interests focus on HIV risk and the efficacy of HIV prevention treatments among subgroups of adolescents such as those with psychiatric disorders.
+Larry Brown's current research interests focus on HIV risk and the efficacy of HIV prevention treatments among subgroups of adolescents and young adults such as those with psychiatric disorders.
 He is the Principal Investigator of several major projects, funded by National Institute of Memtal Health (NIMH), that focus on the relationship between psychopathology and HIV risk behaviors.

 Research DescriptionAdolescent HIV Prevention Laboratory